inyokaproject/inyoka-legacy/docs/developers_fable.rst

 some urgent things needs to be written down so that other developers can use them.
 But try to keep it simple so that it's easy and fast to read.

-If you want to know how to setup or use Inyoka see README for more details.
+If you want to know how to setup or use Inyoka see :doc:`installation` for more details.

 Style Guide